 EaglePicher Technologies Laying Off 40 Employees

-An American manufacturer of battery and power solutions, EaglePicher Technologies, LLC, has announced a third round of layoffs, in which 40 employees will be losing their jobs at the company.
+An American manufacturer of battery and power solutions, EaglePicher Technologies, LLC, has announced a third round of layoffs, during which 40 employees will lose their jobs.

 The layoffs are taking place at a number of EaglePicher facilities in Joplin, Missouri.
 Vice President of Human Resources Penny Gibson said that the affected employees have been informed of the layoffs.